BPC-157HealingPeptidesResearch

 • Rationale: Direct mucosal contact with GI tissue may be advantageous for intestinal repair

-The higher oral dose compensates for lower and less predictable bioavailability compared to injection.
-Gastric acid stability means the peptide reaches intestinal tissue intact — making oral delivery potentially superior for GI applications specifically, despite lower systemic exposure.
+The higher oral dose compensates for lower and less predictable bioavailability vs injection.
+Gastric acid stability means the peptide reaches intestinal tissue intact, making oral delivery potentially better for GI applications specifically, even with lower systemic exposure.

 ProtocolDoseRouteBest For